m-d-grunnill/BEAST_pype/tests/README.md

 # A note on running these tests with little RAM

-If you do not have much RAM you may tests may well fail with the error `RuntimeError("Kernel didn't respond in 60 seconds")`.
+If you do not have much RAM tests may well fail with the error `RuntimeError("Kernel didn't respond in 60 seconds")`.
 There are 2 solutions to this:
 1. Run the tests serially via the command `pytest -n 1 tests/`.
 2. Within the file `base_test_classes.py` alter the class `WorkflowVariationTest's` `start_timeout` attribute to be 600 (i.e. 10 minutes) or higher.